Cowboy Junkies: 1980s

 When the Cowboy Junkies were ready to record a studio album the band sought a like-minded recording engineer.
 They met Peter Moore at a dinner party, and when they began talking about recording equipment and techniques, they found that Moore's interest in single-microphone recording meshed with their desire to capture the intimate sound of their rehearsal garage.
 Moore had just purchased a Calrec Ambisonic microphone at the wholesale price of $9,000.
 The Cowboy Junkies and Moore came together at the rehearsal space on June 26, 1986, and turned the garage into a recording studio.
-Moore arranged the group around his Calrec, jury-rigged a control room in the kitchen, and started recording.
+Moore arranged the group around his Calrec, jerry-rigged a control room in the kitchen, and started recording.

 The Cowboy Junkies shopped their material but were unable to find a label to distribute their work, so they revived the indie label Latent Recordings that Michael Timmins and Anton had used for their Hunger Project and Germinal works, and released Whites Off Earth Now!! in October 1986.
 They sold 3,000 copies.
 The band then toured the US.
 Michael Timmins described the experience: "While touring Whites we had spent a lot of time in the Southern states, especially Virginia, Georgia and the Carolinas.
 For some reason the club owners down there took a liking to what we were doing so we spent a lot of time crossing the kudzu choked highways that ran through the heart of the old Confederacy.
 Those were the days when having to spend a night in a hotel room would mean the difference between eating the next day or paying for the gas to get us to the next town, so we spent a lot of our time sleeping on the floors of friendly promoters, fans, waitresses and bartenders."